Peppermint Power: How to Use the Herb for Tummy Trouble

 Dosing can impact peppermint’s effect, and there are many ways to take the herb.

 If taking a tincture, she said women should use one dropper twice a day, and men can take two droppers twice a day.
-Capsules of dried peppermint are another easy option with dosing between 250–500 milligrams per day.
+Capsules of dried peppermint are another easy option, with dosing ranging from 250 milligrams to 500 milligrams per day.

-To make peppermint tea, steep 1–3 teaspoons of dried peppermint for 10 minutes.
+To make peppermint tea, steep 1 to 3 teaspoons of dried peppermint for 10 minutes.

-“You can drink as much as you want, Typically with tea, there’s no required amount you have to stop at,” Kilbretch said.
-“For most people even a half a cup can make a big difference to drink before a meal to help with indigestion.”
+“You can drink as much as you want.
+Typically with tea, there’s no required amount you have to stop at,” Kilbreth said.
+“For most people, even a half a cup can make a big difference to drink before a meal to help with indigestion.”

 For more chronic digestive issues, she said longer steeping may be more effective.
 Steep the herb in a closed container of hot water and let it sit for at least 20 minutes to “trap the essential oils and maximize chemical properties” in the plant.

-For picky children, Kilbretch said to mix a bit of tea with honey to make a syrup.
-And if peppermint is too harsh, she said spearmint is a bit more gentle and also beneficial for gut issues.
+For picky children, Kilbreth advised mixing a bit of tea with honey to make a syrup.
+And if peppermint is too harsh, she said, spearmint is a bit more gentle and also beneficial for gut issues.

 A Refreshing Reminder